Divya-Divya-1/Enterprise-Network-Penetration-Testing/README.md

 ## Report

-The full penetration testing report can be found here:
+The full penetration testing report can be found :

 📄 **penetration-testing-report.pdf**

-## Disclaimer

-This penetration testing exercise was conducted in a **controlled academic lab environment for educational purposes only**.